David L. Bell, MD, MPH, Board Chair and Co-Founder

 Noah Weatherton, DNP-PMHNP, Director

-Dr. Weatherton is a Psychiatric Mental Health Nurse Practitioner at Valley Cities Behavioral Health Care in the Seattle metro area.
-He is a 2018-2019 Fellow in the University of Washington LEAH (Leadership Education in Adolescent Health) program, focusing on understanding the negative mental health effects of "traditional masculinity" on cisgender adolescent boys and young men.
+Dr. Weatherton is a Psychiatric Mental Health Nurse Practitioner in the Seattle metro area.
+He is a 2019 Fellow in the University of Washington LEAH (Leadership Education in Adolescent Health) program, focusing on understanding the negative mental health effects of "traditional masculinity" on cisgender adolescent boys and young men.
 His healthcare career began in 2010 as a "street medic," volunteering to provide emergent care on the front lines of political protests and long-term encampments.
-Since 2017, Dr. Weatherton has been the Program Operations Specialist for the Doorway Project, at the University of Washington's Harm Reduction Research and Treatment (HaRRT) Center.
-The Doorway Project is an innovative community-campus research and design project that is works to improve service provision for young people experiencing homelessness in Seattle's University District.
-Dr. Weatherton's research interests include creating pathways for communities (parents, teachers, coaches, healthcare providers) to better engage young men on the subject of healthy masculinity development.
-In 2019, he created Masculinities Hub, an online project aiming to be an evidence-based, centralized resource for developing healthy masculinities via social media engagement and accessible online tools.
-As a Psychiatric Mental Health Nurse Practitioner, Dr. Weatherton practices in the community mental health setting, and advocates for more socially just health promotion programs and policies at state, local and federal levels. |
+Dr. Weatherton has presented locally and nationally on research interests of creating pathways for communities (parents, teachers, coaches, healthcare providers) to better engage young men on the subject of healthy masculinity development.
+Recently, he has begun teaching on these topics at University of Washington and Seattle University, in both undergrad and graduate nursing programs.
+As a Psychiatric NP, Dr. Weatherton practices in community mental health clinics, and advocates for more socially just health promotion programs and policies at state, local and federal levels. |

-Ahmad Mahmuod, Youth Representative Director
+Ahmed Raihone, Youth Representative Director

 Dennis J. Barbour, JD, President and CEO

 Mr. Barbour is Co-Founder and President/CEO of The Partnership for Male Youth.
 He also serves as the editor of the Health Provider Toolkit for Adolescent and Young Adult Males.
 An attorney with over 30 years' experience in the nonprofit health field, he has served as a CEO and advisor to national and international organizations composed of physicians and other health care providers, patients, researchers, academicians and caregivers in the fields of primary care, dermatology, reproductive health, preventive medicine, HIV/AIDS, addiction, geriatric and end of life care.
 Among other appointments, he was the executive director of the Association of Teachers of Preventive Medicine and legislative counsel to the American College of Preventive Medicine, the American Occupational Medical Association and Meharry Medical College.
 In recent years he served as the president and CEO of the Association of Reproductive Health Professionals and interim CEO of the Alpha 1 Association, the Society for Credentialed Addiction Professionals and Americans for Better Care of the Dying, as well as strategic planning consultant to AIDS Action and the National Peace Foundation.
 He also served as principal editor of the American Academy of HIV Medicine’s inaugural core curriculum for credentialing of HIV physician specialists.
 He has been the author of legal briefs and numerous articles on health care issues.
 His most recent prior appointment was CEO of the Society for Investigative Dermatology.
 Barbour attended Georgetown University and the Washington College of Law, where he graduated with a JD.
-He is a member of the District of Columbia Bar, the Bar of the US Court of Appeals for the DC Circuit and the US Supreme Court Bar |
+He is a member of the District of Columbia Bar, the Bar of the US Court of Appeals for the DC Circuit and the US Supreme Court Bar.
+He can be reached at [email protected], or 202-841-7475. |

 Susan J. Wysocki, NP, FAANP, Medical Director